FCHS Clubs and Organizations

 Sponsor(s): Mr. Ramirez

-Fishing Club members learn casting skills, entomology (study of bugs), fly tying, safety, stream and river information, and conservation.
-Guest speakers provide information on a variety of topics.
-Fishing trips to local ponds/lakes/rivers will be offered to qualified students.
-All materials/equipment will be provided at no cost to the students.
-Meeting dates and times to be determined.
-Students must have access to a boat, boat captain (adult), and gear that meets safety and insurance requirements.
+Fishing Club members learn casting skills, local lake info, techniques, and fellowship.
+Fishing trips to local ponds/lakes/rivers may be offered to qualified students.
+GHSA Tournament Bass Fishing is available to qualified students; must have access to a boat, boat captain (adult), and gear that meets safety and insurance requirements.

 Sponsor(s): Mrs. Gibbs